rabdumalikov/self-driving-donkey-car/README.md

 # Installation for training

-For installing, donkeycar software, you have to follow steps from the official [documentation](https://docs.donkeycar.com/guide/install_software/#step-1-install-software-on-host-pc).
+For installing, donkeycar software, you have to follow the steps from the official [documentation](https://docs.donkeycar.com/guide/install_software/#step-1-install-software-on-host-pc).

 **Note that:** you have to use version 4.3.0, i.e., the **dev** branch.